Public Safety Dispatcher Candidate Selection Standards

 To assist agencies with the background investigation process, POST provides relevant guidance in the Background Investigation Manual.
 Chapter 2 of the Manual includes the ten Background Investigation Dimensions, which must be assessed during the background investigation.
 These Dimensions include a list of positive attributes (i.e., behaviors) as well as negative behaviors (i.e. indicators), which must be assessed to determine suitability for dispatcher employment.
 The manual also includes substantial information about the Personal History Statement – Public Safety Dispatcher (doc) form that applicants will need to complete at the onset of the investigation.

 Commission Regulation 1960 requires that all public safety dispatchers undergo a medical examination prior to hire.
 The goal of the medical examination is to determine whether the applicant has any medical condition which would preclude the safe and efficient performance of dispatcher duties.

 Additional Departmental Standards

 The selection standards described above are POST-required minimum selection standards.
 Per Penal Code Section 13510(d), local agencies/departments may set standards that exceed these minimum selection standards.
 Public safety dispatcher applicants may be subjected to additional evaluations and/or assessments required by individual law enforcement agencies.
 Many law enforcement agencies conduct a thorough psychological screening of public safety dispatcher applicants before they are hired.
 To assist agencies in conducting these examinations POST has published an informational report: POST Public Safety Dispatcher Psychological Assessment Resource Document (pdf).
-Additional department-specific selection requirements may include drug screening, a polygraph examination, or voice stress analysis.
+Additional department-specific selection requirements may include drug screening, a polygraph examination, or eligibility for CLETS access.